christianvoigt/argdown/docs/guide/creating-group-nodes.md

 ## Regrouping

 With the `regroup` group setting you can completely overwrite the groups derived from headings.
-Using this method in your config files you can apply as many arbitrary groupings to the same Argdown document as you like.
+By using this method in your config files, you can apply as many arbitrary groupings to the same Argdown document as you like.

 ```argdown-map
 ===